List of The Neverending Story characters: Gaya

 Gaya, the Princess of Darkness is an unseen character in The Neverending Story novel.
 She was the ruler of Spook City, a home where various monsters lived, such as vampires, ghosts, and zombies.
 She is mentioned by Gmork when talking to Atreyu.
 Gmork reveals to him that once he arrived in Spook City, she initially treated him nicely and he was infatuated with her.
-Gaya soon learned that Gmork is the servant of the Nothing (who intends to destroy Fantasia), and she chained him to the rock to prevent him to complete his mission.
+Gaya soon learned that Gmork is the servant of the Nothing (who intends to destroy Fantasia), and she chained him to the rock to prevent him from completing his mission.
 Gaya however succumbed to the magical lure of the Nothing, went insane, and committed suicide by jumping into it.

 Gaya appears in the animated series The Neverending Story, voiced by Annick Obonsawin.
 In the episode "Spook City", Gaya, a little spook, meets Bastian in the Forbidden Forest and begs him to liberate her brother Meeka (voiced by Dov Tiefenbach) who was captured in Spook City by Gmork and the necromancer.